“The doctor of the future will no longer treat the human frame with drugs, but rather will cure and prevent disease with nutrition.” –Thomas Edison

 But if Charlotte discovers that she has NPH, it is a long-term condition and generally cannot be cured.
 The most common treatment is the placement of a shunt—something Charlotte’s loathe to get.

-In most cases, no one ever knows the cause.
+In most cases, no one ever knows the cause of NPH.

-If the shunt surgery is successful, Charlotte will lead a healthy life, which means she will keep my independence and will not need nursing care.
+If the shunt surgery is successful, Charlotte will lead a healthy life, which means she will keep her independence and will not need nursing care.

 I’m praying for my dear friend.

 Meanwhile, the doctor listed about 20 different dietary and nutritional supplements Charlotte should take daily.

 If you know anything about me through my writing, you know that I research “everything.”

 I was curious to know what gives with the supplements.

 Unlike many people, including perhaps you, dear reader, I never took supplements of any kind.
 I assumed I was getting all of the nutrients I needed through food.

 So, I went on a quest of discovery.